notwaldorf/notwaldorf.github.com/_posts/2014-03-13-cat-dns-slides.markdown

 actually got up in front of a crowd of strangers and tell them about something I did since I left academia.
 Nobody threw any pizza crusts or beer bottles at my head, so I guess it didn't go all that terribly.

+Anyway, I talked about [cat-dns](http://notwaldorf.github.io/posts/go-cat-dns-go/).
 This is what the slides looked like.
 Imagine reading them in an over-caffeinated, high pitched voice, and it'll be almost like you were there.

 <script async class="speakerdeck-embed" data-id="eeb463608bad013176a22aa5bb8c7ef3" data-ratio="1.33333333333333" src="//speakerdeck.com/assets/embed.js"></script>